-“I intend to take you to my neighbor’s estate.
-We’ll find what we need there,” Reniko said as she came up beside her horse giving him a slight pat before she saddled him up.
-When she was finished, Reniko pulled herself up onto his back and turned to Vaughn.
+“I intend to take you to my neighbour’s estate.
+We’ll find what we need there,” Reniko said as she came up beside her horse, giving him a slight pat before she saddled him up.
+Once finished, Reniko pulled herself up onto his back and turned to Vaughn.
 Seeing him standing there looking up at her, she laughed.
-“Well go on, saddle up so we can go.”
-Vaughn’s eyes seemed to widen at the idea of saddling his own horse.
+“Well, go on, saddle up so we can go.”
+Vaughn’s eyes seemed to widen at the idea of saddling his horse.

 “Do you want me to do it for you?”
 Reniko asked.
-She was not even given a reply, but she could see the very idea of being out performed by a woman in any way railed against his pride and finally he grabbed a saddle and fitted it clumsily to the nearest stallion.
-When Vaughn was finally settled Reniko gave her mount a nudge, rearranging the folds of her skirt for a more comfortable ride as they left the stables, and entered the bordering forest.
+She wasn’t given a reply, but she could see the very idea of being outperformed by a woman in any way railed against his pride, and finally, he grabbed a saddle and fitted it clumsily to the nearest stallion.
+When Vaughn was settled, Reniko gave her mount a nudge, rearranging the folds of her skirt for a more comfortable ride as they left the stables and entered the bordering forest.

-It wasn’t until they were nearly to Dertrik’s estate that Reniko began to feel nervous about her brashness.
+It wasn’t until they were near Dertrik’s estate that Reniko began to feel nervous about her brashness.
 She couldn’t help thinking that Dertrik would deny her challenge.
 This was just the sort of thing that he had told her not to do.
-When she emerged from the forest on the edge of Dertrik’s estate she saw Erik.
-Well it’s too late now.
-Erik was working on one of his outdoor projects and when he heard the sound of horses he looked up and regarded Reniko with a playful smile.
+When she emerged from the forest on the edge of Dertrik’s estate, she saw Erik.
+Well, it’s too late now.
+Erik was working on one of his outdoor projects, and when he heard the sound of horses, he looked up and regarded Reniko with a playful smile.

-Erik’s eyes widened in surprise and he left his project and headed toward the manor calling back to Reniko as he went: “Go ahead and prepare Renny, I’m sure he’ll say it’s okay.”
-As Erik disappeared back to the manor Reniko nudged her mount in the direction of the dojo behind the manor that she had been in just that morning.
+Erik’s eyes widened in surprise, and he left his project and headed toward the manor calling back to Reniko as he went: “Go ahead and prepare Renny, I’m sure he’ll say it’s okay.”
+As Erik disappeared back to the manor, Reniko nudged her mount in the direction of the dojo behind the estate that she had been in just that morning.

 It wasn’t long before Dertrik joined Reniko and Vaughn in the dojo.
 He entered the building just as Vaughn was sizing up the weaponry in the room.
-Reniko was watching him inspect each of the blades that hung around the room since she had already removed her preferred blade.
-When Dertrik entered the room Reniko blushed with embarrassment.
-So much for being a master, I think I just proved to Dare that I’m still a student.
-She bowed slightly to Dertrik who responded with a question.
+Reniko watched him inspect each of the blades that hung around the room since she had already removed her preferred blade.
+When Dertrik entered the room, Reniko blushed with embarrassment.
+So much for being a master.
+I think I just proved to Dare that I’m still a student.
+She bowed slightly to Dertrik, who responded with a question.

 Reniko was the first to respond.
 “It was me, Dertrik.
-The reason…” Reniko paused and glanced at Vaughn who had finally chosen his weapon and was waiting for the challenge to begin.
-He was standing like a lord fully confident in his ability.
-Dertrik could already guess what this was all about, however he let Reniko formally announce the reason behind the fight.
-“To uphold my honor as a Blade master.”
-Reniko looked at Dertrik again her eyes full of defiance.
+The reason…” Reniko paused and glanced at Vaughn, who had finally chosen his weapon and was waiting for the challenge to begin.
+He was standing like a lord, fully confident in his ability.
+Dertrik could already guess what this was all about; however, he let Reniko formally announce the reason behind the fight.
+“To uphold my honour as a Blade master.”
+Reniko looked at Dertrik again, her eyes full of defiance.
 She’s waiting for me to say that the challenge can’t take place, Dertrik thought and smiled.
 He nodded vaguely in contemplation.

 “I will be witness to the challenge.
-Results will be final and all participants will abide by the outcome.
-Please, Vaughn Kolasko, since the challenge was issued to you, you must set the terms.”
+Results will be final, and all participants will abide by the outcome.
+Vaughn Kolasko, since the challenge was issued to you, please set the terms.”
 Reniko looked at Dertrik, shocked.
-Not only was she startled that Dertrik had agreed to the challenge but he already knew who Vaughn was as well.
+Not only was she startled that Dertrik had agreed to the challenge, but he already knew who Vaughn was as well.

-“Since this is a fight of honor, I issue that the first one to draw blood wins.
+“Since this is a fight of honour, I issue that the first one to draw blood wins.
 If you are as good as you think you are, blocking should be no problem.”